NOTE: The following is how I do this particular Smoke. You can do it this way, or many other ways.

 Add 2 to that number.
 That will be the minimum time that I would cure that piece of meat.

 Then I personally like to add 2 or 3 more days to be extra safe (you can't over-cure, but you can under-cure).

 My thickest piece was 2 1/2 inches.
 There are 5 "Half inches" in 2 1/2".

-So that would be 5 Days plus 2 days = 7 days minimum curing time.
+So that would be 5 Days plus 2 days = 7 days absolute minimum curing time.

-So I cured these pieces of Pork Loin for 9 days in my fridge, at 37˚/38˚.
+So I cured these pieces of Pork Butt for 10 days in my Meat fridge, at 37°.

-Rinse all the pieces off, and soaked them in cold water for about one half hour.
+Rinse all the pieces off, and soaked them in cold water for about 15 minutes to remove surface salt.

-I cut a few slices off of the biggest piece, and checked the color inside to be sure it was cured to the center.
+I cut a slice from the middle of the Thickest piece, and checked the color inside to be sure it was cured to the center.

 Then I did a Fry-Test to make sure it wasn't too salty.
 It was perfect.